-About Tawang – Although within the borders of India, Tawang is traditionally a Tibetan Buddhist area, Himalayan region, on the Tibetan plateau.
+About Tawang – Although within the borders of India, Tawang is traditionally a Tibetan Buddhist area in the Himalayan region, on the Tibetan plateau.
 The people of Tawang have followed Tibetan Buddhism for centuries.
 The oldest monastery in Tawang is more than 300 years old, and there are several sacred Buddhist sites, like caves that are 1000 years old (7th century).
 Tawang was the birthplace of the celebrated 6th Dalai Lama.
-The 14th Dalai Lama has mentioned at recent public audiences, that the monks from the Himalaya regions, like Tawang, are important for the future preservation of Tibetan Buddhism.
+The 14th Dalai Lama has mentioned at recent public audiences that the monks from the Himalaya regions, like Tawang, are important for the future preservation of Tibetan Buddhism.

 This project had two parts: (1) An overnight trip to Bangalore (6 hr drive away) to visit two Indian science centers: The National Science Museum, and Jawaharlal Nehru Planetarium.
-The purpose of the visit was to see how these spaces and learning experiences are constructed, and to look for strong ideas to bring back to their science center; (2) Developing new exhibits for the new Sera Mey Science Center, furniture for different classrooms and lab space, and a small exhibition made by the science students at Sera Mey to correspond with inauguration by His Holiness the Dalai Lama.
-For the classroom and lab furniture furniture, the Sera Mey Educational Society covered about 50% of these costs, and this mini-grant covered remaining costs.
+The purpose of the visit was to see how these spaces and learning experiences are constructed, and to look for strong ideas to bring back to their science center; (2) Developing new exhibits for the new Sera Mey Science Center, procuring furniture for different classrooms and lab space, and a small exhibition made by the science students at Sera Mey to correspond with the center’s inauguration by His Holiness the Dalai Lama.
+The Sera Mey Educational Society covered about 50% of the costs for the classroom and lab furniture.
+This mini-grant covered the remaining costs.

-This project supported new equipment and space motifactions that allowed for the activation of the new center by developing the: (1) maker space/room; (2) small exhibition hall/laboratory; (3) classroom; and (4) two office spaces for the five staff members of LTWA’s science department.
+This project supported purchase of new equipment and space modifications that allowed for the activation of the new center by developing the: (1) maker space/room; (2) small exhibition hall/laboratory; (3) classroom; and (4) two office spaces for the five staff members of LTWA’s science department.
 This funding was allocated for materials and equipment, such as classroom and office furniture (desks, chairs, tables, shelving), computers and office printers for science staff, and educational wall charts/posters (printing and framing costs).
 This project was funded by the Sager Family Foundation.

 This project supported the launch of a new science center at Gaden Shartse by providing material resources and by supporting the launch of new programs implemented through the Gaden Shartse Science Center.
-The team at shartse identified seven activities to develop the center: (1) Book shelves, tables, chairs, and whiteboard. for the library of the science department and classrooms; (2) Reference textbooks; (3) Student presentation events on writing, chapters learned and a variety of special topics, a presentation in the presence of the students, teachers and experts invited; (4) 2 or 3-day panel discussion with experts and students invited from different monasteries and schools; (5) Publication of an annual Science Magazine by the department to further the understanding of science, and to provide a platform to research on different topics in science, for the students to arouse interest in science among each other; (6) For the monthly usage of internet to download teaching materials and for students to learn through the internet; and (7) Whiteboards.
+The team at Shartse identified seven activities to develop the center: (1) Book shelves, tables, chairs, and whiteboard for the library of the science department and classrooms; (2) Reference textbooks; (3) Student presentation events on writing, chapters learned and a variety of special topics, a presentation in the presence of the students, teachers and experts invited; (4) Two- or three-day panel discussions with experts and students invited from different monasteries and schools; (5) Publication of an annual science magazine by the department to further the understanding of science, and to provide a platform to research on different topics in science, for the students to arouse interest in science among each other; (6) For the monthly usage of internet to download teaching materials and for students to learn through the internet; and (7) Whiteboards.